 With the specific needs of jet milling applications in mind, Kaeser has now extended the options palette available for its two-stage, oil-free compression rotary screw compressors to include such features as compressed air discharge temperature control.
 Operating via flexible, controlled adjustments to the intercooler, this option can lead to a clear reduction in specific energy consumption per tonne of the final product, depending on the type of material being processed.

-Kaeser offers the option of compressed air discharge temperature control on compressors from the CSG, DSG and FSG model range, featuring a power output from 37 - 355 kW and pressure from 4 - 11 bar.
+Kaeser offers the option of compressed air discharge temperature control on compressors from the CSG, DSG and FSG model range, featuring a power range from 37 - 355 kW and pressure from 4 - 11 bar.
 Both air-cooled and water-cooled versions are available.

 Furthermore, Kaeser also offers compressors specially adapted for operation with nitrogen, in which the compressor can be individually configured to the specific nitrogen circuit.